HU-Qiqi/HU-Qiqi.github.io/_pages/about.md

 # 📖 Experiences
 - *2021.01 - 2021.11*, Intership in Qingdao University, focusing on secure outsourcing computation and privacy preserving.
-- *2024.01 - 2024.12*, Internship @SUSTech, focusing on trustworthy in diffusion models and content security in AIGC.
+- *2024.01 - 2024.12*, Internship @SUSTech, focusing on trustworthy diffusion models and content security in AIGC.